cdehaan/cdehaan/README.md

 - 👀 I’m interested in coding and biking.
 - 📫 Feel free to reach out here.

-Please check out my personal projects here:
+Please check out my personal projects here:<br/>
-<a href="https://www.simplyanything.ca">www.simplyanything.ca</a> ⬅️ Gesture game using Node.js and sockets
+<a href="https://www.simplyanything.ca">www.simplyanything.ca</a> ⬅️ Gesture game using Node.js and sockets<br/>
-<a href="https://www.wrapfield.com">www.wrapfield.com</a> ⬅️ Realtime multiplayer minesweeper using React and WebRTC
+<a href="https://www.wrapfield.com">www.wrapfield.com</a> ⬅️ Realtime multiplayer minesweeper using React and WebRTC<br/>

 <!---
 cdehaan/cdehaan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.